TianTianlove/ATG-python/README.md

 ## 1 Getting Started
 ATG is a vehicle CAN bus packet analyzer and attack packets generator.
 ATG enables researchers to begin to explore automotive cyber-physical system rapidly.
 To a certain extent, it can verify the cyber security solution of in-vehicle CAN bus and ECUs with different attack modes.
 For some novel IDS countermeasures, it is also a good tool to generate a dataset, and test it in python environment.
 ### 1.1 Current Version
-This specification is based on ATG version Beta (released 15 Nov.
-2017), running on Windows XP, Vista, 7, 8, 10 (64 and 32).
+This specification is based on the beta version, running on Windows XP, Vista, 7, 8, 10 (64 and 32).
 ### 1.2 CAN Interface
 USB2CAN is the default CAN bus interface of ATG.
 It provides drivers for Windows and Linux system.
 Meanwhile, for the developer, it provides DLL (Dynamic Link Library) for windows application and Socket CAN drivers for Linux application.
 You can buy this device from 8device website: http://www.8devices.com/products/usb2can The price is only $65.